 Human Resource Hotel Department

 Well-trained, experienced staff are crucial to the successful operation of a hotel.
 It’s the responsibility of the human resources department to recruit staff, deploy them in appropriate roles, train them, and make sure their skills remain up to date.
 The human resources department is tasked with developing the hotel’s personnel.
-Part of the HR department’s job is assessing performance and hotel regulations compliance.
+Part of the HR department’s job is to assess performance and compliance with hotel regulations.
 This means that HR will also be engaged in administering an internal justice system, ensuring that this is impartial and transparent.

 The role of a modern HR department isn’t simply the hiring and firing of staff.
 It is to manage and develop the hotel’s human resources, assisting employees in their professional development and skills acquisition to fulfill their roles most effectively.
 Because staff will have regular contact with the public and the quality of their work directly affects the guest experience, an effective HR department is essential.